hpc/pavilion2/docs/tutorials/writing_a_test.rst

 .. _supermagic: https://github.com/hpc/supermagic

-We're going to use the `supermagic`_ as our example.
+We're going to use the `supermagic`_ hpc test as our example.

 1. Download an archive of the source.